 Marc is active in a variety of charitable educational efforts in the United States.
 He has lived and worked in the U.K. at various times, beginning in 1990 while at Lehman Brothers International.
 He is a graduate of the Massachusetts Institute of Technology (M.I.T.)
 Sloan School.

 Sir Peter was awarded the CBE in 2000 for services to the Defence Industry and was knighted in 2004 for his work on public procurement.
 In 2016 he won the FTSE100 non-executive director of the year award.
 Sir Peter was educated at Reigate Grammar School and Churchill College, Cambridge.

 Previously, David was a co-founder and Chairman of Phoenix, a leading UK mid-market private equity business.
 Over his career, he has been a director or Chairman of some thirty companies or charities.

 Anthony earned a BA in Modern History at Worcester College, Oxford University, and a CPE and LPC degree from the London College of Law.

 A Chartered Accountant, Andy also worked as a Tax Consultant at Price Waterhouse from 1993 to 1996.

 Before establishing the Sutton Trust, Sir Peter founded the Sutton Company, a Private Equity firm with offices in New York, London and Munich.

 Sir Peter was educated at Oxford and the London Business School.
-He grew up in Yorkshire and Surrey, has three teenage children and divides his time between the UK and Florida.
+He grew up in Yorkshire and Surrey, has three children and divides his time between the UK and Florida.

 When Joe retired from PIMCO in 2014 the firm had close to $300 billion in third-party assets across Europe, the Middle East, and Africa.